 Can You Wear Sunglasses Through The Security Checkpoint?

-There are various opinions on wearing sunglasses through the security checkpoint.
+However; there are various opinions about wearing sunglasses through the security checkpoint.

-For instance, you can wear prescription sunglasses without any issues, but occasionally the security officer may instruct you to place them in a separate tray along with your other items for further screening.
+For instance, you can wear prescription sunglasses without any issues, but occasionally the security officer may ask you to place them in a separate tray along with your other items.

 Many passengers have already asked the TSA on X if they can wear sunglasses at the security checkpoint.

-The TSA answered Mr. Chicago that passengers can wear prescription sunglasses through the security checkpoint.
+The TSA answered Mr. Chicago for example that passengers can wear prescription sunglasses through the security checkpoint.

 For other types of sunglasses that are not prescribed, it is better to remove them until you pass the security checkpoint or board the airplane.